-No matter where you invest money into your business, be sure that you have a plan of action, a short-term and long-term strategy with specific goals and check points to gauge success.
+No matter where you invest money in your business, be sure that you have a plan of action, a short-term and long-term strategy with specific goals and check points to gauge success.
 Impulse investments, rather like gambling, often don’t pay off.
-You have taken the time to develop a skill that you have found marketable to others in such a way that you built a business around it.
-You took the time to create your company, and built a brand based on quality work.
-Don’t gamble it all away on the a hot tip or “sure thing.”
-The risk simply is not worth it.
-However, once you have your business positioned, it’s time for the next stage – growth.

 Think of your Business Investment the Way You Would Your Financial Investment Portfolio

 Any financial advisor worth their salt recommends diversification of your investment portfolio, right?
 The whole “don’t put all your eggs into one basket” rule holds true for investments into your company as well.
 The same goes for your marketing program.